Estevefact/Udacity_3rd_project/README.md

 # Udacity_3rd_project
 Code for the 3rd project of Udacity.
-To start the project one first needs to run some AWS CLI commmands
+To start the project one first needs to run some AWS CLI commmands.

 # Run the following commands to create the necessary AWS permissions:
 ## Create bucket